 2.1.
-From Anthropocentrism Towards a Biocentric Paradigm, Deep Ecology philosophy, as "biospheric egalitarianism in principle" (Naess A., 1973).
+From Anthropocentrism Towards a Biocentric paradigm, Deep Ecology

+The concept of Deep Ecology, an eco-philosophy derived from intuitive ethical principles, is stated by the Norwegian philosopher Arne Naess one of the founders of this environmental philosophy, as "biospheric egalitarianism in principle" (Naess A., 1973).
 It appears to have been first inspired by the birth of modern ecological consciousness, with the work of authors such as the conservationist Rachel Carson (Carson, 1962), the biologist Paul R. Ehrlich and his work "the population bomb" (Ehrlich, 1968) and the advocacy work of environmentalist David Brower (Eliot Porter, 1962).
 Deep ecologists view the failure of anthropocentrism through the prism of capitalism since the beginning of the industrial era (Naess A., 1989).
 They relate the risk that this exacerbated anthropocentrism, with its growth curve and exploitation of exponential resources, will lead biodiversity and therefore also humanity to possible extinction.
 The concept of Deep ecology, which is opposed in a sense to that of shallow ecology which is described as a form of superficial ecology of good conscience without real positive effects on the biosphere, has been iterated several times by other authors (Devall, 1985) (Fox, 1995).